-The typical sections found in this manual, while applicable to off-site improvements in some instances, should not be used for off-site roadway projects.
+The typical sections found in this manual should not be used for off-site road projects.
 A typical section package must be prepared for off-site roads.
-The appropriate typical sections for a project are to be determined during the design coordination meeting.
+Refer to HCTDM, Section 1.3.6 for Typical Section Package Requirements.
+The appropriate typical sections for a project are to be determined during the pre-design meeting.
 A typical section must be provided for each proposed road.
-Separate typical sections must be developed for a road where the typical section elements vary significantly to warrant the need of additional typical sections.
+Separate typical sections must be developed for a road where the typical section design elements vary significantly at the direction of the County.